RafaGomezGuillen/whatsapp-ai-assistant/server/README.md

 To ensure proper installation, make sure you have the latest Visual C++ Build Tools installed.
 You can refer to the Node.js [node-gyp documentation](https://github.com/nodejs/node-gyp) for detailed instructions on installing the required tools.

-### Environment Files

-Before running the application, ensure that you have the environment files `.env.development` and `.env.production` set up in the root directory of your project.
-These files are crucial for configuring different API base URLs for development and production environments.

-> [!TIP]
-> The `create_env.sh` file will create the env files you need to execute the application in both **Client** and **Server** side projects.

 ## Running the Application